 This month I attended a 2-day seminar about the nutrition and diet of dogs and cats.
 It was held by our department in collaboration with Pet Food Institute.
 The speaker was a professor from UC Davis.
 I learnt a lot of things from the seminar especially the causes of kidney failure in cats and the suitable diet for them.
 I learnt that the main cause of kidney failure is not protein but its breakdown product which is phosphate.
 The diet should be of high energy value, low protein and low sodium value.
 There was a case study for us to discuss and we had to tell the professor which diet was the best choice for the case.
 I represented our group to report to the professor and she said my answer was amazing and perfect.
 I hoped that there would be more seminars like this so that I can learn more about things that won’t be taught in class.

 After taking a rest for two months, the new academic year finally comes.
 One year passed, and this time, I am no more anxious and perplexed regarding leaving my hometown and going to a city with so many unknowns.
 Instead, I am energetic, hoping I can have a fruitful life in the coming year.

 Taiwan has always been the secret garden of Hong Kong people.
-Being a Hong Kong people studying in Taiwan, of course, I will not miss this valuable opportunity to explore the beauty of nature and culture of Taiwan.
-While October is my birthday month and the study burden is not that heavy, my friends and me decided to visit the central part of Taiwan in the weekend.
+Being a Hong Kong person studying in Taiwan, of course, I will not miss this valuable opportunity to explore the beauty of nature and the culture of Taiwan.
+While October is my birthday month and the study burden is not that heavy, my friends and I decided to visit the central part of Taiwan at the weekend.

-Being a veterinary student, the academic studies have already put us into great pressure that we could hardly breath.
-Despite the fact that this is not a flawless trip, the trip is no doubt fruitful and relax ourselves from the study for a while, so that we could be recharged again to overcome the coming challenges!
+Being veterinary students, academic studies have already put us under great pressure that we could hardly breathe.
+Despite the fact that this is not a flawless trip, the trip is no doubt fruitful and relax from the study for a while, so that we could be recharged again to overcome the coming challenges!

 — Lau Wun Lam